Bullying is traumatic – and misunderstood. We can help with pain from years ago or days ago.

 What should you do if I’m being bullied at university?

 This is a question we deal with often, given our practice in Guelph and proximity to the University.

-Because college students often are away from home for the first time it can be very easy for a bully to make one feel isolated.
+Because university students often are away from home for the first time it can be very easy for a bully to make one feel isolated.
 Reach out to someone you’ve known since before matriculating, preferably someone you consider wise and calm.

 Bullied at work?